stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 The requirements for this section are as described in the practicals [README.md](../../README.md#Requirements).

-Check that PSyclone is installed and configured correctly by doing (assuming that your current working directory is the one containing this file):
+Check that PSyclone is installed and configured correctly by doing:

 ```bash
 psyclone -h